tsingmessage/tsingmessage.github.io/_projects/7_project.md

 category: vacancies
 related_publications:
 ---
 I have an available 10-month project for master thesis.
-Please contact [me](https://tsingmessage.github.io/) if you are interested in it or have any questions.
+Please contact [me](https://tsingmessage.github.io/) if you are interested in it or you have any questions.

 Research question:<br>
 Methodology-wise: to develop a novel algorithm for analyzing association between two high-dimensional (e.g., image) domains <br>